electron/electron/docs/api/global-shortcut.md

 * `accelerator` [Accelerator](accelerator.md)

-Returns whether this application has registered `accelerator`.
+Returns `Boolean` - Whether this application has registered `accelerator`.

 When the accelerator is already taken by other applications, this call will still return `false`.
 This behavior is intended by operating systems, since they